Product Deployment In the Modern and Classic SharePoint Era

 At Bamboo, we’ve been working hard to ensure our products work with the Modern Experience.
 As you’re probably aware, the modern experience has been underway since May of 2016 I believe.
-It was a slow trickle of a new interfaces that started slowly and have brought us into the new breath of design that SharePoint has been needing.
+It was a slow trickle of new interfaces that started slowly and have brought us into the new breath of design that SharePoint has been needing to add to their application.
 Microsoft describes the modern experience in SharePoint as being designed to be compelling, flexible and more performant.
-Making it easy for anyone to create beautiful, dynamic sites and pages that are mobile-ready.
+Making it easy for anyone to make new beautiful, dynamic sites and pages that are mobile-ready in easy development steps.

 This blog is about how we handle the deployment of your products currently.
-By the time you read this, which could be ten minutes from me posting it, these processes could very well have changed.
+By the time you read this, which could be ten minutes from me posting it, this process may very well have changed.
 Ha!
-Love us some tech don’t we?!?!?
+Love us some tech don’t we?!
 Let’s break down this discussion into the two types of deployment scenarios as I’ve mentioned above.
 We have the classic deployment strategy and the modern deployment strategy.

 “Modern-Ready” versions of Bamboo Solutions Cloud Parts are included in the package for our Cloud Part product.
 You’ll find a file in your package with the file type “.sppkg” that can be uploaded into the App Catalog.

 Microsoft has provided the App Catalog as a deployment mechanism for these solutions which are based on the SharePoint Framework (SPFx).
 By utilizing the App Catalog at the Site Collection level you can ensure that the scope for which you’re deploying the current solution is at that Site Collection level.
 The deployment process to the app catalog is documented in our guide: Installing a Cloud Part for use with SharePoint’s Modern Pages.